theinfamouscoder5/codys-shack-games/README.md

 3. Optionally, add more games. ([Get some here](https://gitlab.com/3kh0/3kh0-assets))
 4. Host it on your server or any static web host.
 5. Enjoy!
+It is recomened to deploy to Cloudflare.
+To do so, just fork this repo, sign in to Cloudflare, and deploy the repo as Pages (not Worker).
+Leave `build command` and `build output directory` blank.

 > A known issue is game files; because some games are massive, they will fail on many services.
 There is no straightforward fix, but you can try to host the files on your server.
 ## Configuration